Rekkonnect/GDAPI/README.md

 ## Level data

 - Level data loading
-- Support for all object types (including some 2.2 features foun in SubZero and sneak peeks)
+- Support for all object types (including some 2.2 features found in SubZero and sneak peeks)

 ## Editor